Best Price Promise

 Brighton to London Bridge train travel guide

-Travelling by train from Brighton to London Bridge is efficient and offers a scenic and comfortable experience.
-With frequent departures from Brighton, you can reach London Bridge in just 1h 1m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Brighton to London Bridge is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Brighton, you can arrive at London Bridge in just 1h 1m, making it a quick and convenient option for travelling between these two places.

 Planning and booking